rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex2.md

 You should consider the following:
 - The 13 counties of interest should be clearly visible and easy to differentiate.
 - Display the names of the counties in an organized manner.
+- Use the same map extent and scale factor in all maps.
-- Correct color representation of the SMI.
+- Use the correct color scale of the SMI.
+Use the same color scaling intervals in all maps.
-- **TENTATIVE** The location of the active precipitation weather stations should be easy to recognize.
+- **TENTATIVE -> OK?** The symbol for the precipitation stations should be easy to recognize.
-- **TENTATIVE** Use the stations ID for the labels.
+- **TENTATIVE -> OK.
+WHY NOT?** Use the stations ID for the labels.
-- **TENTATIVE** Make sure that you can differentiate between stations displaying precipitation-only, temperature-only, and both observations.
+- **TENTATIVE -> DELETE** Make sure that you can differentiate between stations displaying precipitation-only, temperature-only, and both observations.
 - The maps should include scale and nord arrow.
 - Take care of the label style, the map should not be cluttered, use correct symbology...